The Mirror Method

 • easier access to one’s own resources

-Mirror work can be integrated into many fields: psychotherapy, coaching, somatic work, trancework, osteopathy, bodywork, embodied coaching, meditation, breathwork, sound healing practices and more - in classroom, in business setting, in social and mediation work.
+Mirror work can be integrated into many fields: coaching, somatic work, trancework, bodywork, fitness training, meditation, breathwork, sound healing practices, daily stress release, relaxation practices and more - even in classroom, in business setting, in social work.

-It becomes another layer of impact — accelerating and deepening change without pressure, forcing the change or excessive analysis and reconnecting to a ventral vagal state.
+It becomes another layer of impact — accelerating and deepening change without pressure, forcing the change or excessive analysis, but with reconnecting to a so called ventral vagal state and activating our mind's and autonomic nervous system's natural ability to self-balance and self-regulate.

-Although many basic concepts of mirror work can be learned and applied for mindfulness and personal growth, the full professional use of Mirror Psychology - wether in coaching or even more in a therapeutic setting - requires deeper training and practice.
-This is something that is NOT offered neither at this website nor in my other services.
+Although many basic concepts of mirror work can be learned and applied for mindfulness and personal growth, the full professional use of Mirror Approach - wether in coaching or even more in a therapeutic setting - requires deeper training and practice.

-Please, mind that I am currently NOT offering any therapy services, but only guided meditations and self-regulation practices for general purposes of enhancing wellbeing, emotional regulation and stress release (more on this and all the Why's in the "About me" section below).
+Please, mind that I am NOT offering any therapy, counselling, medical or mental health services, but only guided meditations, mindfulness and self-regulation practices for general purposes of enhancing wellbeing and daily life related stress release (more on this and all the Why's in the "About me" section below).

 Why so many terms?
 Are they different?